appclacks/cabourotte-website/content/installation/monitoring/_index.md

 **healthchecks**

 - `healthcheck_duration_seconds_bucket`: The duration for the healthchecks executions.
-Labels are `status`, which indicates if the healthchecks were successful or not, and `name` which is the healthcheck name.
+This metric has a `name` label which is the healthcheck name.
 - `healthcheck_duration_seconds_count`: The number of execution for each healthchecks.
-Labels are the same than the previous metric.
+It also have a `name` label.

 **API**